By Eric Curl

 rezonings and development in locations lacking adequate infrastructure.

-Staff is also recommending the creation of contextual guidelines for “missing middle” housing types, along with occupancy standards to ensure incentivized housing developments are effectively tailored to meet the needs of Savannah’s diverse community.
+Staff also recommended the creation of contextual guidelines for “missing middle” housing types, along with occupancy standards to ensure incentivized housing developments are effectively tailored to meet the needs of Savannah’s diverse community.

 If you find value in this website, please consider contributing above or via Paypal to help cover the costs.
 You can also send contributions via Venmo @Savannah_Agenda.
 Your support, no matter how much you give, is appreciated and will help ensure the future viability of this community resource.
 You can also show your support by subscribing below and sharing Savannah Agenda with others via email or social media.
 Increasing readership is critical to the long-term success of this site.